Cat.# 1221, first metal model B metal lamp. Also the only

 There was a flood that devastated the Plume & Atwood

-manufacturing plant at the end of 1954.
+manufacturing plant in 1955.
 The flood destroyed

 or washed away all the Aladdin tooling.